i-anuragmishra/Mechanistic-Interpretability-of-GPT-like-Models-on-Summarization-Tasks-Capstone/README.md

-# GPT-2 Fine-tuning for Text Summarization with Interpretability Analysis
+# Mechanistic Interpretability of GPT-like Models on Summarization Tasks

 ## Project Title and Author Information
 **Project Title**: Mechanistic Interpretability of GPT-like Models on Summarization Tasks